What is toxic masculinity?

 What is healthy masculinity?

 Healthy masculinity represents a shift away from the harmful aspects of traditional masculinity, focusing on emotional openness, empathy, and equality.
 It encourages men to express vulnerability without fear of judgment, share responsibilities in personal and professional spheres equally, and engage in respectful, non-violent relationships.
-Healthy masculinity fosters emotional intelligence, allowing men to process and express their feelings constructively.
+Healthy masculinity promotes emotional intelligence, enabling men to process and express their feelings in a constructive manner.
 It challenges stereotypes that dictate how men should behave, promoting a more inclusive and diverse understanding of male identity.

 By embracing healthy masculinity, men can contribute to breaking down toxic norms, improve their mental health, and build more robust, equitable relationships and communities.